 We continue to see a rise in the emotional needs of children in school.
 The impact was particularly acute for disadvantaged pupils.
-Our play Therapist currently works 1 day a week supporting disadvantaged pupils.
+Last academic year, our play Therapist worked 1 day a week supporting 5 disadvantaged pupils.
+In the next academic year, we have reduced this to $\frac{1}{2}$ a day a week, supporting 3 pupils.
+This is due to increased costs and the development of our ELSA provision.